Beyond Teal : The Androgynous Organisation (T.A.O.)

 Like an androgynous person, an androgynous organisation can adapt its shape in function of the context.
 More specifically, its mode of operating : centralised (top down-directive) or decentralised (bottom up-participative).

-At the individual level, an androgynous leader has the necessary mental & emotional agility to lead/follow, direct/listen, step in/step back, open/close… in the right way and in the right context.
+At the individual level, an androgynous leader has enough mental & emotional agility to lead/follow, direct/listen, step in/step back, open/close… in the right way and at the right time.

 The blind spots of decentralised organisations